MrXmit/BaoXSnake/READ.md

 🐾

-**So, I have a coding buddy named Bao, and she's a little Chihuahua?** That's just delightful.
+**So, I have a coding buddy named Bao, and she's a little Chihuahua!** That's just delightful.

 > "Bao" is a name that finds its roots in various cultures.
 In Mandarin Chinese, "Bao" (包) translates to "bun" or "package", which could refer to something small and precious - much like your pint-sized coding companion!
 Bao can also mean "treasure" or "precious" in Mandarin, which, let's be honest, is a fitting description for a furry friend that keeps you company during those long coding sessions.